 I’ll admit this recipe may look intimidating at first glance because of the long ingredient list and drawn out instructions.
 But take a deeper look…a lot of the ingredients are probably things you already have in your fridge or pantry, and not including marinating the chicken, this dish only takes about two hours to prepare.

 Think about it this way: you’re only two hours away from heaven.
-And on a Sunday afternoon, what could be better than the smell of curry filling the house?
+And on a Sunday afternoon, what could be better than the smell of Indian spices filling the house?

 I invite you all to try my favorite dish and let me know how you like it.
 By the way, I’d love to hear what your favorite meal is!